clawpack/pyclaw/doc/petclaw/rulesProposal.rst

     * to help avoid "naming collisions"
     * to provide better understanding in case of code reuse after a long interval of time

+Thus, I would use "self-explaining names for variables, procedures etc."

 **Multiple-word identifiers:**
     * Delimiter-separated words: hyphen ('-') and the underscore ('_')